apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ttlSecondsBeforeAbort OpsRequest will wait at most TTLSecondsBeforeAbort seconds for start-conditions to be met.
+<p>OpsRequest will wait at most TTLSecondsBeforeAbort seconds for start-conditions to be met.
 If not specified, the default value is 0, which means that the start-conditions must be met immediately.</p>
 </td>
 </tr>